MrChros/RP2040-Library/README.md

 In case of questions or feature requests, do not hestiate to contact me.

+### Example Description
+In the sub-folder "Example" I added a few files to show how the library needs to be called/initialized and how the initial screen needs to be called.
+The example also shows, how the display can be refreshed.
+In my examples, the library is configured to run with an SPI clock pf ~66MHz and the framerate is 25Hz.
+Anyhow, it is important that the transfer time of data from the RP2040 to the display is less than the repeating time of the timer (25ms in this case).

+To run the example, copy all files from the "Example" folder to the same folder as the rest of the library.
+I recommend to use the provided main.c-file initially.
+Then, go to the Display_Config.h file and configure the display pins and the SPI hardware unit (spi0 or spi1).
+The example needs the font file "Font_Victor_Mono_Regular_8x19.c" from the Fonts folder.
+The font file needs to be included to your CMakeLists.txt and is defined via an extern declaration in the Screen-example "Screen_Display_Menu_Main.c".
+The example should show three rectangles red, green and blue.
+Below the green square should be written "Hello World" in white.
+The background of the screen should be black and the red and blue square should move up and down.

 ### Other Library Dependencies
 * No strict dependency, but the display libray can be combinded with the Rotary Encoder Library to show interaction between user and the device.